 What is the best way to travel in Japan?

 The best and most recommended transport in Japan is trains.
 There are many classes to choose from, ranging from economical to very, very expensive (bullet train).
 They can take you practically anywhere, and the stations and access to them are precisely marked (just like everything in this country).
-For those who don’t speak Japanese, there are many sites on the internet that will help you decipher routes, compartments and ticket prices.
+For those who do not speak Japanese, there are many sites on the internet that will help you decipher routes, compartments and ticket prices.
 The rail network in Japan is a huge maze and it can take a few moments to find your way around.
-Taxis are very expensive, so it’s better to get around the city by underground.
+Taxis are very expensive, so it is better to get around the city by underground.
 And planes?
 Some prefer this way of covering hundreds of kilometres, but to be honest, in Japan it would be a sin!
 Japanese trains are really fantastic and provide a lot of visual experience.

 What to pack in your suitcase?
 What to buy?

 You will definitely need an app that translates the Japanese alphabet into the Latin alphabet.
 However, this is not required as in the big cities almost everything is written in English and there are pictures on the menu.
 Be prepared to swim naked in Japanese pools (onsen), so if you are shy, it is better to come early in the morning or late in the evening.
 It is worth packing flip-flops and moisturising body lotion.
 At the airport you can buy a Japanese SIM card, which are available in packages for tourists.
-It’s a good idea to have internet access, especially if you get lost somewhere or want to find your way around some custom (incomprehensible to you).
-Don’t take too much stuff with you, but remember to have clothes for different weather or a mackintosh.
+It is a good idea to have internet access, especially if you get lost somewhere or want to find your way around some custom (incomprehensible to you).
+Do not take too much stuff with you, but remember to have clothes for different weather or a mackintosh.

 Money in Japan